Public Record & Evidence Map – A Whistleblower Led Archive of:

 2. Filtration & Purification Technology Claims

-Agua Plus markets its bottled water using a series of technical-sounding process claims designed to imply superior purification, scientific differentiation and proprietary advantages.
+AGUA Plus markets its bottled water using a series of technical-sounding process claims designed to imply superior purification, scientific differentiation and proprietary advantages.

 • 7-step purification system” (no system description, lab data or certification provided).